-As a niece of Jean Schlumberger, co-founder of the NRF (Nouvelle Revue Française), Anne Gruner acquires at her death his personal library and his archives and installs them in Barjeantane.
+As a niece of Jean Schlumberger, co-founder of the NRF (Nouvelle Revue Française), Anne Gruner acquires at his death his personal library and archives and places them in Barjeantane.
 Enriched by the acquisition of the collection of the former director of the Gallimard archives and by donations and assignments from the Catherine Gide Foundation, archives and books that belonged to André Gide, they constitute the most valuable documentary collection sheltered by les Treilles.

-Assigned to the André Gide-Jean Schlumberger Center for Literary Studies, created on the initiative of Robert Kopp, this fund enables researchers selected each year by the Center to carry out work on the arts, humanities and sciences movement from the first half of the twentieth century in France.
+Assigned to the André Gide-Jean Schlumberger Centre for Literary Studies, created on the initiative of Robert Kopp, this fund enables researchers selected each year by the Centre to carry out work on the arts, humanities and sciences movement from the first half of the twentieth century in France.